Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 6. In the lower pane of the Query Design window, choose Order Details in the first available Table cell.

-7. In the first available Field cell, type this formula:
+7. In the first available Field cell, enter this formula:

 Quantity * UnitPrice